onaraighl/hydroDynInstability/sTPLS/postProcess/README.md

 * 2dslice_xy_ 12000.dat
 * 2dslice_xz_ 12000.dat

-These can be visualized - e.g. the Matlab code `plot_slice.m' extracts slices in the xz plane, which can then be visualized, as in the below cartoon.
+These can be visualized - e.g. the Matlab code `plot_slice.m` extracts slices in the xz plane, which can then be visualized, as in the below cartoon.

 ![slice12000.png](slice12000.png)